Scanning file shares

 Make sure these ports are open to the Data Sense instance:

 You will need the list of shares you want to add in the format

 <host_name>:/<share_path>.
 You can enter the shares individually, or you can supply a line-separated list of the file shares you want to scan.

 For CIFS (SMB) shares, ensure that you have Active Directory credentials that provide read access to the shares.
-Admin credentials are preferred in case Cloud Compliance needs to scan any data that requires elevated permissions.
+Admin credentials are preferred in case Cloud Data Sense needs to scan any data that requires elevated permissions.

 Creating the group for the file shares

 You must add a files shares "group" before you can add your file shares.
 The group is a container for the file shares that you want to scan, and the group name is used as the working environment name for those file shares.

 You can mix NFS and CIFS shares in the same group, however, all CIFS file shares in a group need to be using the same Active Directory credentials.
 If you plan to add CIFS shares that use different credentials, you must make a separate group for each unique set of credentials.